ThePenultimatum/ThePenultimatum.github.io/02granularLocomotion.md

 ### Feasibility

-There are two important parts of the impact and resultant motion to consider.One is the part during which the impactor is still moving toward the chassis andapproximate elastic deformation is occurring.
+There are two important parts of the impact and resultant motion to consider, and let us assume that all energy is transferred in one impact (such that there are not successive energetically decreasing elastic impacts in each larger impact).
+One part is the part during which the impactor is still moving toward the chassis and approximate elastic deformation is occurring.
 The chassis reaches a maximum velocity due to the impact and then the second stage takes over.
-During thesecond stage, the motion of the entire chassis is governed by the initial maximumvelocity and the pressure applied by the granular material.
+During the second stage, the motion of the entire chassis is governed by the initial maximum velocity and the pressure applied by the granular material.
 From the work done by Chen Li et al in which yield stresses of granular materials were characterized, they found that the yield stress &sigma; linearly increases with depth.
 Treating the materials in impact as a spring and mass, we can find an acceleration and in turn an impact time.
 Using this time along with the accelerations on the inside and outside of the chassis of the system, we can calculate the expected change in position.
 Performing some test calculations with common and likely materials showed expected changes in position within an order of magnitude of the grain size of common granular materials such as medium-grain sand and poppy seeds.
 Based on these sample calculations, building out prototypes to test the understanding of the impacts and accelerations the chassis will undergo is beneficial to a design of the whole robot.